Francesco Salata: Last years

-In 1934 he was invited to Vienna (where, in spite of his irredentist ideas, he was still held in high esteem), to work on the creation of the Istituto Italiano di Cultura, of which he became the director in 1935.
-In 1936 he became Italian ambassador to Austria.
-In this capacity he embarked on a ruinous policy of safeguarding Austria's autonomy and later independence from Germany.
-In order to support Italy's aggressive policies, he published Il nodo di Gibuti: storia diplomatica su documenti inediti (1939), Nizza fra Garibaldi e Cavour: un discorso non pronunciato e altri documenti inediti (in Storia e politica internazionale, rassegna trimestrale) in 1940.
+In order to support Fascist Italy's aggressive policies, he published Il nodo di Gibuti: storia diplomatica su documenti inediti ("The Djibouti Question: A Diplomatic History Based on Unpublished Documents", 1939), Nizza fra Garibaldi e Cavour: un discorso non pronunciato e altri documenti inediti ("Nice Between Garibaldi and Cavour: An Undelivered Speech and Other Unpublished Documents", in ISPI's quarterly journal Storia e politica internazionale, rassegna trimestrale) in 1940.
 In 1943 he was named President of the Foreign Affairs Committee of the Senate.

-Salata died in 1944 in Rome, a few months before the city was liberated by the Anglo-American troops.
+Salata died in March 1944 in Rome, a few months before the city was liberated by the Anglo-American troops.
+Though he resisted Nazism, Salata gradually supported Fascism and remained loyal to Mussolini until his death.